mozilla/chatspaces/README.md

 Install node by using brew or through the website http://nodejs.org/#download

+Install redis via brew and make sure the server is running

     > npm -g install nodemon bower
     > npm install
     > bower install